 Late in 2006, I was asked to join the private group that produces the patches which make each mod's car physics unique.
 Led by Richard Cooke, the members included Nigel Pattinson, a professional programmer, who wrote the patches for the rest of us.
 Nigel left in 2009, but we still use tools that he created.
 Richard and I and a few others are still active in this important group.

-GPL is now over 19 years old and still going strong due to our dedicated mod teams.
+GPL is now 20 years old and still going strong due to our dedicated mod teams.
 I hope to continue making mods as long as I can.